A new bound for Vizing's conjecture: A New Bound

-\begin{proof} For any graphs $G$ and $H$, let $\Gamma=\{v_1,\dots, v_k\}$ be a minimum dominating set of $G$ and $D$ be a minimum dominating set of $G \square H$.
+\begin{proof} For any graphs $G$ and $H$, let $\Gamma=\{v_1,\dots, v_k\}$ be a minimum dominating set of $G$ and $D$ be a minimum dominating set of $G \cart H$.

+Our proof is composed of increasingly refining labelings of the vertices of $D$, which successively reduce the number of labels with more than one element so that for any fixed label $i$, if we project vertices that contain $i$ in their label onto $H$, we produce a dominating set of $H$.
+We then show a bound on the label overcount to produce the desired inequality.

-Our proof is composed of increasingly refining labelings of the vertices of $D$.
-In all instances, for any $S \subseteq [k]$, if $v\in P_{S}$, then $v$ may only be labeled by a subset of $S$.
-For example, if $v\in P_{i,j}$, then $v$ may be labeled by $i,j,$ or $\{i,j\}$.
+We now address the following property used in some portions of our labeling scheme: for any maximal $S \subseteq [k]$, if $v^h\in D\cap P^h_{S}$, then $v^h$ may only be labeled by a subset of $S$.
+For example, if $v^h\in P^h_{i,j}$, then $v^h$ may be labeled by $i,j,$ or $\{i,j\}$.
 We call labelings that follow this property \emph{faithful}.
-For any fixed label $i$, we project vertices that contain $i$ in their label onto $H$ and produce a dominating set of $H$.
-We show a bound on the label overcount to produce the desired inequality.
+Note that not all of our labelings are faithful.